cotobadesign/cotoba-agent-oss-docs/source/rst/config/Config_Substitutions.rst

        username: LICENSE_KEY:EMAIL_USERNAME
        password: LICENSE_KEY:EMAIL_PASSWORD

-The following entry in license.keys replaces the LICENSE_KEY:VALUE above with the contents of license.keys at runtime.
+The following entry in license.keys substitutes the LICENSE_KEY:VALUE above with the contents of license.keys at runtime.

 .. code:: text